provenance-io/provenance/x/oracle/spec/05_events.md

 ---
 ## EventOracleQueryError

-This event is emitted when a `ICQ` response is received from an `ACK` and contains an error.
+This event is emitted when an `ICQ` response is received from an `ACK` and contains an error.

 | Type             | Attribute Key | Attribute Value                |
 | ---------------- | ------------- | ------------------------------ |